kaisenlinux/manpages-dev/category/Backup/rsync.md

               o      all  -  causes  all rsync messages (info and error) to get written directly to stderr from all (possible) processes.
 This causes stderr to become line-buffered (in‐ stead of raw) and eliminates the ability to divide up the info and error messages by file handle.
 For those doing debugging or using several  levels  of  verbosity, this  option  can help to avoid clogging up the transfer stream (which should prevent any chance of a deadlock bug hanging things up).
-It also enables the outputting of some I/O related debug messages.
+It also allows --debug to en‐ able some extra I/O related messages.

               o      client - causes all rsync messages to be sent to the client side via the protocol stream.
 One client process outputs all messages, with errors on  stderr  and  info messages  on stdout.
 This was the default in older rsync versions, but can cause error delays when a lot of transfer data is ahead of the messages.
 If you're push‐